Monthly Archives: January 2016

 Usually, the campaign leaders and trusted assistants of candidates are the ones going around to distribute the payroll.
 Supposedly, the wheeling and dealing are done discretely.
 Of course, none of the incumbent local and national officials will admit that they used their millions to secure their victory in the polls.
 They will deny it to death but only those who were born yesterday would say that stories about vote buying are not true.

-The voters selling their votes thought that they have nothing to lose but a few thousand bucks to earn from what they’re doing not realizing that governance is a serious matter that should be put in the hands of the most qualified leaders and not in the dirty fingers of the ones using money for them to ensure victory during elections.
-Or probably they know, they just don’t care.
+The voters selling their votes thought that they have nothing to lose but instead they have a few thousand bucks to earn from what they’re doing not realizing that governance is a serious matter that should be put in the hands of the most qualified leaders and not in the dirty fingers of the ones using money for them to ensure victory during elections.
+Or probably they know… they just don’t care.
 The few bucks they would get is all that matter.

 The voters selling their votes need to realize that they indirectly contribute to corruption in the government.
 The scheming politicians are just more than willing to spend millions during elections but they make sure they recoup the millions they spent for paying the voters and much more by getting involved in kickbacks and shady deals while in power and by dipping their hands into the coffers of the government.
 Only a few of them get caught in the process because they know how to work their way around existing laws and regulations.